Classical Languages (Bachelor of Arts)

 Students will study intermediate and advanced ancient Latin, along with elective courses from another ancient language or classical and Near Eastern studies offerings in translation.

-Within 6 months of graduation, 96% of Creighton’s College of Arts and Sciences graduates are employed, enrolled in graduate school or volunteering in their field.
 The majority of classical and Near Eastern civilizations majors go on to pre-professional study in health sciences or law.
 Additionally, some of our recent graduates have gone on to become journalists and teachers.

 Naturally, our majors move on to competitive graduate schools as well.
 Since 2000, we’ve had students pursue studies at:

 - Notre Dame

 - Develop analytical, critical and creative thinking skills

 - Analyze and respond to written works in your concentration language